-Insert school's arrangements for minimising risk and raising awareness amongst pupils through Relationships Education, Relationships and Sex Education or Personal Social Health Education

-E.g. through use of materials in, see:

-- School Child Protection Manual Curriculum - School Child Protection Manual Curriculum Resources Support - Products on the NYSCP website: NYSCP Safeguarding Campaigns.

-Insert school's arrangements for minimising risk and raising awareness amongst staff e.g. providing staff with the NYSCP guidance and the UKCCIS guidance.

-Undertaking the UKCCIS training contained in Annex F of the UKCCIS guidance
+The Relationships Education, Relationships and Sex Education or Personal Social Health Educ ation and a second s E.g. (nrough use of materials in, see: • School Child Protection Manual - Curriculum • School Child Protection Manual - Curriculum Resources Support • Products on the NYSCP website: NYSCP Safeguarding Campaigns .
+Inser school's arrangements for minimising risk and raising awareness amongst staff e.g. provi ling staff with the NYSCP guidance and the UKCCIS guidance.
+Unde taking the UKCCIS training contained in Annex F of the UKCCIS guidance

-A document is available at the end of this guidance to support schools to review and put in place effective practice in relation to Child on child Sexual Harassment, Online Sexual Abuse and Sexual Violence.
+A document is available at the end of this guidance to support schools to review and put in place effective practice in relation to Child-on-child Sexual Harassment, Online Sexual Abuse and Sexual Violence.